By T.L. Haddix

 “Mmm, that it is,” Emma said around a yawn as she drifted off.
 Archer tucked her closer against him, enjoying the feel of her safe and sound in his arms.

 When Owen came out of the kitchen a couple of minutes later, wiping his hands on a dishtowel, he smiled.
 “I saved the chicken.
 It’s in the oven, should be ready in about half an hour.
 She’s wiped out, huh?”

 “You shouldn’t.
 Sarah was almost narcoleptic with a couple of her pregnancies.
 Em doesn’t seem overly tired, just pregnantly tired.
 You may have noticed we’ve all been pitching in to keep her as rested as possible.”

-“I had noticed that,” Archer said with a happy smile.
+“I had noticed that,” Archer said with a grin.
 “Thank you.
 When did you figure it out?”

 “About a week after you had surgery.
 Sydney told us all that her mommy had a baby in her belly.”
 He sat down on the couch, studying them.
 “How far along is she?”

 “Fourteen weeks or thereabouts.
 Finally in the safer zone and out of that first trimester, thank God.”

 Owen’s smile grew a bit misty.
 “Good.
 When’s she going back to work?”